4. Complain if you have a problem with the payday lender

 - make the money available to you within 1 hour if you made the agreement online or over the phone

-If you think your payday lender hasn't followed one or more of these rules, you can file a complaint with the Ontario Ministry of Government and Consumer Services.
+If you think your payday lender has not followed one or more of these rules, you can file a complaint with the Ontario Ministry of Public and Business Service Delivery.

-Lenders who haven't followed the rules might get a warning or receive a fine.
+Lenders who have not followed the rules might also get a warning or receive a fine.
 They can even lose their licence.